 There are different types of icing and for these sugar snowflake cookies, you want to use royal icing.
 Royal icing hardens, so you don’t have to worry about icing sticking to the bottoms of all of your cookies, ruining your designs.
 Additionally, royal icing also clings onto things like sprinkles and holds them in place.

 Traditional royal icing recipes use raw egg.
-I prefer to use Wilton meringue powder as an egg substitute and following the royal icing recipe on the back of the container.
-I halved the recipe and it was enough to decorate roughly 36 cookies.
+I prefer to use meringue powder as an egg substitute and following the royal icing recipe on the back of the bag.

 Since I only make these cookies once a year, I always forget how to decorate them.
 I myself Google “snowflake cookies” to get a kick start on decorating inspiration.
 No shame in my game!
 My internet search always serves as a creative starter and then I kind of just get in the groove and make up designs as I go.